Hayzedak/project1/README.md

 `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`

-Exut the MYSQL shell with:
+Exit the MYSQL shell with:

 mysql> `exit`